 |Sexes separate, reproduction is sexual, asexual, by fragmentation and budding.|

 The Hemichordates are separated into three Classes which differ considerably in shape.

 They are worm-like bottom dwellers.
 Some species are colonial, and some live in tubes they have secreted.
 Most are either sessile or sedentary.
 They range in length from 0.5 - 250 cm.

-Saccoglossus kowalevskii, on the right, is common on the Atlantic coasts of Europe and North America.
+Saccoglossus kowalevskii, above, is common on the Atlantic coasts of Europe and North America.

-Rhabdopleura sp. (see one individual above left) forms colonies in connected tubes.
+Rhabdopleura sp. (see one individual above) forms colonies in connected tubes.
 They have two arms with a food groove and tentacles branching from the collar.
 Reproduction is by budding.